Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Saily customer support

 Support is through email and in-app chat.
 Being a newer service, the support team is still finding its feet.
-Response times are reasonable but the depth of technical knowledge varies.
+Community reviews indicate response times are reasonable, but the depth of technical knowledge varies significantly between agents.

 Saily real-world speed test